hannibal002/SkyHanni/DISCORD_FAQ.md

 > **2: Why does SkyHanni tell me to update NotEnoughUpdates (NEU) even if I already have the latest version?**
 > To make the mod work, you need to use the latest version from <#1123201092193366027>.

-> **3: Can I resize the GUI?**
+> **3: How can I resize the GUI?**
-> Unfortunately, you cannot resize the GUI yet.
-You can only change the GUI scale in the Minecraft settings.
+> Do `/sh gui` to open the position editor. then hover over a element and scroll your mouse wheel to change the size of a single gui element.
+> Do `/sh scale` to change the global gui scale of all elements at once.

 > **4: My Garden Crop Milestones are not accurate.
 What should I do?**
 > To sync your Crop Milestones with SkyHanni, open /cropmilestones once.